lorens-osman-dev/bash-neat-explorer/README.md

-## bash_neat_explorer() function
+## neat_explorer() function

-The `bash_neat_explorer()` function is a neat command-line tool that allows you to navigate the file system with ease.
+The `neat_explorer()` function is a neat command-line tool that allows you to navigate the file system with ease.
 It modifies the normal behavior of the `cd` command  when you don't enter any argument, instead of taking you to the user's home directory, it will launch a browsing mode .
  In browsing mode, you can use the arrow keys to move around the directories and files, and press Enter to change directory or open a file with the corresponding Windows program.
 You can also use the fuzzy search to find what you need.
 To exit browsing mode, just press Esc.
 The function preserves the other functionalities of the `cd` command, such as changing directories with arguments or using shortcuts like `cd ..` or ` cd ~`.

 ### Screenshots